cambiata/cx/src/nx3/Readme.md

 ```
 Please note the note value of quarter note is default, so we don't need to pass that into the third note above.

-Now we can create voice1, passing an array of above notes into the constructor:
+Now we can create the lower voice, passing an array of above notes into the constructor:
 ```
-var voice1 = new NVoice([note0, note1, note2], EDirectionUD.Down);
+var voiceLower = new NVoice([note0, note1, note2], EDirectionUD.Down);
 ```
 Now, when we have the two voices for the upper part, it's time to create the [**NPart**](https://github.com/cambiata/cx/blob/master/src/nx3/elements/NPart.hx) itself.
 In the same manner as above, we pass the children (here the two voices) as an array into the NPart constructor:

 ```
-var part0 = new NPart([voice0, voice1], EClef.ClefG, EKey.Flat1);
+var partUpper = new NPart([voiceUpper, voiceLower], EClef.ClefG, EKey.Flat1);
 ```
 We also set the clef to EClef.ClefG (actually not needed as G-clef is default) and the key to EKey.Flat1.